twiddlingbits/twr-wasm/docs/api/api-libc++.md

+---
+title: libc++ for WebAssembly
+description: twr-wasm includes the standard c++ library libc++ built for WebAssembly.
+---

 # libc++ for WebAssembly
 This section describes twr-wasm's support for using the standard c++ library libc++ with WebAssembly.

-twr-wasm includes libc++ built for WebAssembly and included in the `twr-wasm/lib-c` folder.
+twr-wasm includes libc++ built for WebAssembly in the `twr-wasm/lib-c` folder.

 For C++ the use of libc++ is optional.
 That is you can build twr-wasm projects in C++ with or without libc++.

-See the examples tests-libcxx and tests-user for examples of using libc++.
+See the examples [tests-libcx](../examples/examples-libcxx.md) and [tests-user](../examples/examples-overview.md) for examples of using libc++.

-See the balls example for how to create a C++ WebAssembly program without the standard C++ library.
+See the [balls example](../examples/examples-balls.md) for how to create a C++ WebAssembly program without the standard C++ library.
 The primary advantage to this approach is a bit smaller code size.
 You don't need to staticly link libc++.

 Some of the key options twr-wasm's libc++ for WebAssembly was built with are these: